hudamnhd/todo-list-2/README.md

 - Add new tasks to the list
 - Mark tasks as complete
 - Delete tasks from the list
+- Edit tasks from the list
+- Search task
+- Filter task by category
 - Integrate with API

 ## Technologies Used